CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-1.md

    ![](../../media/createfile.png)

 1. Press Ctrl + I to prompt GitHub Copilot to write code for you.
-1. When the Copilot mini window appears, request Copilot to generate a simple Python code.
+1. When the Copilot mini window appears, Enter this prompt `Create a simple python code'.

    ![](../../media/checkpy.png)